Skip to main content

 Review Summary

 The Great Sex Rescue is an evangelical Christian approach that challenges messages in several other Christian sex books, which do not focus on the sexual pleasure of women.
 In addition, the three writers challenge messages that emphasize dutiful wives meeting their husband’s sex needs regardless of how she feels or what aspects of a sexual experience would bring her more wholistic pleasure.
-When biblical texts have been interpreted in unfriendly ways, the authors offer a more woman-friendly interpretation.
+The authors offer a more woman-friendly interpretation of biblical texts that have been interpreted in unfriendly ways.
 More troubling are Christian sexual activity messages that may encourage men to simply use their wives for their pleasure or even abuse them.
 After explaining their concerns, the authors offer suggestions for better sex including addressing medical problems that can interfere with sexual pleasure.

 The Great Sex Rescue Review